Nonlinear distortion of symmetry in solutions to the convection-diffusion equation of Burgers type: Introduction

 as $t \to +\infty$.
-Here $V_0$ is erased by the solenoidal condition.
+Here $\boldsymbol{V}_0$ is erased by the solenoidal condition.
 If we restrict ourselves to even dimensions, a comparison of this estimate and \eqref{EZexp} shows that the above prediction is correct.
 Theorems \ref{thm2dim} and \ref{thm4dim} support this fact.
 Recently, for the odd dimensions, the author showed that

 as $t \to +\infty$ (cf.\cite{Ym25}).
-Comparing this estimate with Proposition \ref{propoddim}, in odd-dimensional cases, we see that the logarithmic evolution in Navier--Stokes flow is at least three steps smaller than one in our solution.
+Here $\boldsymbol{V}_m$ for $1 \le m \le n$ are the linear profiles and one for $n+1 \le m \le 2n$ contains the nonlinear distortion.
+Comparing this estimate with Proposition \ref{propoddim}, in the odd dimensions, we see that the logarithmic evolution in Navier--Stokes flow is at least three steps smaller than one in our solution.
 Moreover, Theorem \ref{thm3dim} suggests that this difference is essential.
 The reason why such a difference appears is that, in the odd-dimensional Navier--Stokes flows, the solenoidal condition changes not only the scale but also the symmetry of nonlinearity.
-More closely related to our motivation is the following problem proposed by Carpio: \begin{quote} If fluid outflow or inflow occurs at the initial time, how does it affect the flow velocity? \end{quote} This corresponds to considering the asymptotic expansion of $v$ when $\nabla \cdot v_0 \neq 0$.
+More closely related to our motivation is the following problem proposed by Carpio: \begin{itemize} \item If fluid outflow or inflow occurs at the initial time, how does it affect the flow velocity? \end{itemize} This corresponds to considering the asymptotic expansion of $\boldsymbol{v}$ when $\nabla \cdot \boldsymbol{v}_0 \neq 0$.
 Under this condition, \eqref{ns} has same scale as \eqref{cd}.
 The suction and emission of fluid correspond to the linear waves in our equations.
 In \cite{Crpo}, this problem of two dimensions is studied and the similar assertion as Theorem \ref{thm2dim} is derived.
-Namely, the effect of the fluid outflow or inflow evolvs logarithmically in time.
+Namely, the effect of the fluid outflow or inflow distort the velocity and this distiortion evolvs logarithmically in time.
 For the higher dimensions, due to the complexity of the symmetry, this problem remains unsolved.
 As a clue to solving it, we introduced \eqref{cd} which has same scale as \eqref{ns} and possesses the simplest symmetry.
+Based on Theorem \ref{thm3dim}, distortion of three-dimensional flow velocity is expected to be quite complex.

 Before closing this section, we rewrite our problem and confirm the weighted estimate.
 Additionally, we explain the asymptotic analysis of the linear problem.
 Duhamel principle leads the mild solution of \eqref{cd} that